UK Skilled Worker Visa Changes and Immigration Rules for 2025

 The Graduate visa remains a valuable option for businesses seeking to hire international graduates from UK universities.

-As of 22 November last year, the “Tier 4” student graduate switching to a skilled worker certificate of sponsorship (CoS) is no longer available on the sponsor management system.
+As of 22 November last year, the “Tier 4” student graduate switching to a Skilled Worker Certificate of Sponsorship (CoS) is no longer available on the sponsor management system.

 The way that CoS are assigned to individuals who are switching from the student or graduate route into the skilled worker route has been updated.
 This is now reflected in each company’s sponsor licence system.